Last Updated on

 3. A Subjective Image of a Healthy Child

 Healthiness is medically defined by a series of parameters and their effective values, but these may not apply to parents.
-For first-time parents, their opinion of a child that is healthy is governed heavily by advertisements and photos of babies that they come across, making a rotund chubby baby as the ultimate goal.
+For first-time parents, their opinion of a healthy child is governed by the pictures of the babies who are a little on the chubbier side.
 Some babies are naturally born with a smaller and leaner body, and that’s healthy as well.
 But parents might coerce the baby into drinking more milk than needed, in a well-intentioned attempt to fatten him up, leading to overfeeding.

 Fortified milk or high-energy milk is usually recommended by doctors for babies that are lacking in certain nutrients or have been born prematurely and need some important nutrients on priority.
 Such formulas contain a higher proportion of calories as well as numerous nutritional elements.
 While this is extremely beneficial for babies that are ill or weak, a normal baby tends to receive an abnormally high amount of nutrition in the same quantity of milk or formula, resulting in an overfeeding that can be quite difficult to recognise.

-5. Estimating The Requirement of Milk on a Higher Side
+5. Estimating the Requirements of Milk on a Higher Side

 If you were to check the packaging of formula, there are usually estimates and proportions mentioned on it, which determine a healthy quantity of intake for a child.
 However, these are usually defined on an average, while there can be babies who can receive healthy nutrition in a lesser quantity of milk.
 Parents usually follow this to the letter and work towards ensuring their baby has the complete amount of formula prepared for him, even though he might not need it.
 The usual cues of a baby that signify completion of feeding are ignored in the service of taking the amount mentioned on the package as a target to be completed.
 This is highly observed in the case of premature babies to a high degree.